Information about Novel Coronavirus (COVID-19)

-Provide students in all year groups with a mixture of online learning, with increased support for those students preparing to sit public examinations in the summer) with online materials to facilitate distant learning;
+Provide students in all year groups with a mixture of online learning, with increased support for those students preparing to sit public examinations in the summer;

 Communicate with families/students on a regular basis to provide updates on recovery phase ie. safe return to normal school life.